viktor-platform/pywake-wind-farm-optimization/README.md

 In order to keep the current problem manageable, the area of your windfarm A should satisfy: 1 < A < 20 (km^2)

-you can view the area of yout current site in 'Wind farm area' output field
+you can view the area of your current site in 'Wind farm area' output field

 ## Study the wind conditions at your site
 ![](.viktor-template/wind-conditions.gif)